debanandaro/MYSQL/README.md

 select * from salary where salary Between 35000 AND 70000;
 select * from emp_details where id not Between '002' AND '0010';

-# Using is NOT NULL - IS NULL Solution
+# Using is NOT NULL - IS NULL
 select first_name from id where salary is not null;

-# Using other comparison operators solution
+# Using other comparison operators
 select * from emp_details where doj_date > = '2022-5-1' AND sex = 'F';
 select * from emp_details where first_name > = 'marry' AND salary = '35000';
 select * from salary where salary >55000;

-# Using select Distin Solution
+# Using select Distin

 select distin  doj_date from emp_details;